sepidsh/PuzzleFussion/README.md

 ## Voronoi puzzles
-The Voronoi dataset can be accessed via this [Voronoi-data](), we utilized the om the [Vornoi puzzle  maker ](https://github.com/sepidsh/PuzzleFussion/blob/main/Voronoi_samples/vor_dataset_maker.py) to generate the data.
+The Voronoi dataset can be accessed via this [Voronoi-data](), we utilized the om the [Vornoi puzzle  Generator ](https://github.com/sepidsh/PuzzleFussion/blob/main/Voronoi_samples/vor_dataset_maker.py) to generate the data.
 After downloading the data, please place it within a folder named 'datasets'.

 Samples will be saved in ./scripts/outputs and  model checkpoints will saved in to ./scripts/ckpts.
 Scripts for Vornoi dataset can be found in ./scripts/voronoi_scripts.
 You can move the file inside there to main ./scripts file.
 Similarry Although codes are almost identical we provided puzzle fusion voronoi version code under the fulder puzzle_fusion/puzzle_fusion_voronoi you can replaze the files there with files inside puzzle_fusion.
 Voronoi data reader is also there.